alan-turing-institute/data-safe-haven/docs/how_to_guides/user_guides/user-guide.md

 ### :unlock: Access GitLab

-You can access GitLab from the `GitLab` icon on the Work Resources page.
+You can access GitLab from an internet browser from the Linux Data Science Desktop using the desktop shortcut.

 Login with username `firstname.lastname` (the domain is not needed) and `password` .